cta-wave/dpctf-tests/README.md

 - Run `generate-tests.py my-new-file.csv` script which generates the tests in the generated folder only for entries in the new CSV file.
 - If you are developer of new tests, usually you need a simple way to debug a single dedicated new developed test without the need to setup of whole docker which includes the test-runner.
 The only thing you need to do as developer of new tests in this phase is to serve the generated files via http/https and debug the test in browser.
 - Once the new tests are implemented and tested, you can add the entries to the CSV file [tests.csv](https://github.com/cta-wave/dpctf-tests/blob/master/tests.csv), generate the tests, push to git (in a feature branch) and test everything together using [dpctf-deploy](https://github.com/cta-wave/dpctf-deploy).
 Please make sure when you create the docker image to use the new feature branch of [dpctf-tests](https://github.com/cta-wave/dpctf-tests) and not the main branch.

+## Known Bugs

+### Video not scaled properly

+It may occur that the browser fails to load the required css stylesheet.
+As a result the video is not scale across the entire viewport.
+If you encouter this bug, please raise an issue.